dasdom/BreakOutToRefresh/README.md

 ## Usage

-Add this to your table view controller:
+If you need it only once in your app, add this to your table view controller:
 ```swift
 var refreshView: BreakOutToRefreshView!